 Based in the City of Kalamunda, NRPG is a volunteer community organisation founded in 1989 to preserve our native bushland.
 In addition, our volunteer Friends groups adopt areas of bushland, and working with the City, remove weed species and in encourage native flora and fauna species back to the areas.

 - Saved DOLA bush reserves such as Holly and Wordsworth Way in Kalamunda from residential development.

-- Helped develop the Shire District Conservation Strategy.
+- Helped develop the City District Conservation Strategy.